prashant-newway/Etl-data-pipeline-pyspark-aws/readme.md

 spark , partitioning , parquet (columnar data ) to effieciently transfer and store

+Data validation , checking , extra column , data error ,
+staging table to check for status and to monitor failure and dealing with it logging

 # Tech Stack Used :
 - Apache Spark